jamiemorales/project-machine-learning-starter/README.md

 06 Classify flower species using k-nearest neighbours in Python

-07 Classify whether a financial activity is fraud using decision tree classifier in Python
+07 Classify whether a financial activity is fraud using DT classifier in Python

-08 Classify whether patient is a liver disease patient using decision tree classifier in Python
+08 Classify whether patient is a liver disease patient using DT classifier in Python

-09 Classify whether a mushroom is poisoned using decision tree classifier in Python
+09 Classify whether a mushroom is poisoned using DT classifier in Python

 10 Detect financial fraud using support vector machines (SVM) in Python